Pslydhh/WaitFreeQueue/README.md

 # WaitFreeQueue

-Hello,gues! this queue based on the good jobs of paper(http://chaoran.me/assets/pdf/wfq-ppopp16.pdf) this queue is Obviously faster than
+Hello,gues! this queue based on the good jobs of paper(http://chaoran.me/assets/pdf/wfq-ppopp16.pdf)

+this queue is Obviously faster than ConcurrentLinkedQueue and LinkedTransferQueue

 -Xmx1024m -Xmn256m -XX:+UseG1GC -XX:+TieredCompilation